 Adorable and more useful than you might think.

-Related Reading: The 9 Best Skillets for 2019
+Related Reading: The 9 Best Skillets to Buy in 2020

 If you still find yourself not using your Lilliputian skillet in the kitchen, you could always turn it into an ornament or statement necklace.
 We prefer to keep it food-related, though.

 1. Toast Small Amounts of Spices or Nuts